BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 An interesting observation is that the `NASNetLarge`, the most resource-intensive model with nearly half a million extracted features, did not perform well, achieving an accuracy of 52.63%.

-Unfortunately, even when combining algorithms, the best-performing combination was the combination of K-NN, MLP, and Random Forest.
+Unfortunately, even when combining algorithms, the best-performing combination was the combination of K-Nearest Neighbors, Multilayer Perceptron, and Random Forest.
 However, none of them yielded satisfactory results, as there is often a significant difference (often greater than 10%) between the classifier with the best result and the second-best.

 Regrettably, the attempt to enhance results by creating a data augmentation algorithm (`data_augmentation.py`) proved unsuccessful.
 The program aimed to generate a noisy copy for each image, but from my experience, it was too noisy.
 Although the `DenseNet201 model was employed again with the "augmented" data, the effort was futile, as depicted in the following image: